protoloft/klipper_z_calibration/README.md

 plugin only changes the GCode Offset and it is still possible to move the nozzle over this offset.

-> **Note:** With the recent Klipper version I recognized, that the switch is not clicking
+> **Note:** ~~With the recent Klipper version I recognized, that the switch is not clicking
 > anymore while probing.
 May be, it is because of the fixed bug regarding the clock speed
 > divider and the mcu is reacting faster now?
 Or there were any other changes in the
 > probing routine, which I missed.
 And this is a change in the whole system, which direcly
 > influences this switch offset.
-As a consequence, I had to increase the switch offset...
+As a consequence, I had to increase the switch offset...~~
+> My SSG-5H switch got damaged somehow and the repeatability got worse too.
+I'm not sure if
+> this was my fault or if the switch is not the best choice..

 ## How to use it